U8NWXD/oppia-wiki/Storage-models.md

 All datastore interactions should occur through the `base_models`, `datastore_services`, and `transaction_services` modules.
 We never import `ndb` into files outside the seam.

 The `Registry` we are retrieving these modules from is defined in [`core/platform/models.py`](https://github.com/oppia/oppia/blob/develop/core/platform/models.py).
 This registry lets us load the implementation of our seam interface that applies for our platform.
-Right now we only have one implementation, which is defined as `_Gae` in the `core/platform/models.py`.
+Right now we only have one implementation, which is defined as `_Gae` in `core/platform/models.py`.

-Note that the datastore interface isn't well-defined right now.
-In practice, we assume that the interface is what the GAE implementation provides.

-#### The GAE datastore interface implementation

-The GAE implementation of the datastore interface provides many functions, but here are the most important ones:
+`Registry` defines the datastore interface.
+It provides a number of functions, but here are the most important ones:

 * `import_models(model_names)`: Returns a tuple of the model modules named in `model_names`.
 The modules are returned in the same order in which they appeared in `model_names`.
-Each module's name is specified in the `core.platform.models.NAMES` constant, and loading each module is handled by dedicated code in `import_models()`.
-This means that if you add a new model module, you need to update `import_models()` to support it.
+Each module's name is specified in the `core.platform.models.NAMES` constant.

-  By convention, models are defined in files whose paths have the form `core/storage/<model module name>/gae_models.py`.
-For example, above we saw `base_models` being loaded using `import_models`.
-This module is defined at `core/storage/base_model/gae_models.py`, so `base_models` in the example above refers to `core.storage.base_model.gae_models`.

-* `import_datastore_services()`: Returns a module that includes most of the functions you'll need to interact with the datastore.
+* `import_datastore_services()`: Returns a module (by convention named `datastore_services`) that includes most of the functions you'll need to interact with the datastore.
 For example, instead of defining a property with `ndb.IntegerProperty()`, you'll use `datastore_services.IntegerProperty()`.
-This module is [`core.platform.datastore.cloud_datastore_services`](https://github.com/oppia/oppia/blob/develop/core/platform/datastore/cloud_datastore_services.py).

   Note that `datastore_services` will not include everything from ndb.
-For example, only some properties are available in `cloud_datastore_services.py`.
+For example, only some properties are included.
 This is intentional!
 The properties in `datastore_services` are the only ones we support, so if you can't achieve what you want through `datastore_services`, you should not fall back to ndb.
 Instead, you should devise an alternate approach that only requires the functionality available through `datastore_services`.

 * `import_transaction_services()` returns a module that contains the decorator `run_in_transaction_wrapper`.
 You can use it to perform a datastore operation as a _transaction_, which means that it is guaranteed to either complete fully or not happen at all.
 In other words, if a transaction fails, the datastore will look like the transaction was never started.